 Password

+The username and password must not exceed 14 characters in length and must not include any spaces!

-Old User Name: Old Password:
+Old User Name:

+Old Password:

-New User Name: New Password:
+New User Name:

+New Password:

 Confirm New Password:

 Save Clear All

-Figure 4-79 Password
+Figure 4-84 Password

 It is strongly recommended that you should change the factory default user name and password of the Router, because all users who try to access the Router's Web-based utility or Quick Setup will be prompted for the Router's default user name and password.